-Initiated in 2009, ICCROM’s ‘First Aid in Times of Conflict’ (FAC) course ran successfully for three installments and focused specifically on training international cultural heritage professionals who work in areas prone to conflicts and need training in critical competences to take action.
-After partnering with the Smithsonian and the Prince Claus Fund, the course was re-developed in 2015, with a newly expanded aim of ensuring that the heritage caretakers within any type of crisis affected community have the ability to participate in their own cultural recovery.
-This revamped course was hosted first by the Netherlands National Commission for UNESCO in 2015 and by the Smithsonian Institution in 2016.
-In total, the FAC courses have created a growing network of nearly 100 professionals, and have led to 27 additional regional trainings in 21 risk prone countries.
+Initiated in 2009, ‘First Aid in Times of Conflict’ (FAC) course ran successfully for three installments and focused specifically on training international cultural heritage professionals who work in areas prone to conflicts and need training in critical competencies to take action.
+After partnering with the Smithsonian and the Prince Claus Fund, the course was re-developed in 2015 with a newly expanded aim of ensuring that the heritage caretakers within any type of crisis-affected community have the ability to participate in their own cultural recovery.
+This revamped course was hosted first by the Netherlands National Commission for UNESCO in 2015 and by the Smithsonian Institution in 2016, and continues to be hosted by organizations around the world.

-Are you a domestic heritage professional who wants to learn more about improving your organization’s capacity to prepare for and respond to a disaster involving heritage in the U.S.?
+Are you a U.S-based heritage professional who wants to learn more about improving your organization’s capacity to prepare for and respond to a disaster involving heritage in the U.S.?
 Check out SCRI’s Heritage Emergency and Response Training program, known as HEART.

-The first time a FAC course was held in the U.S., FAC 2016 brought 21 participants from 18 different countries to the Smithsonian in June.
+The first time a FAC course was held in the U.S., FAC brought 21 participants from 18 different countries to the Smithsonian in June 2016.
 Watch the course video produced by our colleagues at the Office of International Relations.